crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

               filter: 'latest'
             }

-        *   The <code>pattern</code> property is a file glob pattern which is matched against local files.
+        *   The <em>pattern</em> property is a file glob pattern which is matched against local files.
-        *   The <code>filter</code> property is optional.
-Currently only <code>'latest'</code> is supported.
-If set to this value, only the most recent of the files matching <code>pattern</code> is pushed.
+        *   The <em>filter</em> property is optional.
+Currently only <em>'latest'</em> is supported.
+If set to this value, only the most recent of the files matching <em>pattern</em> is pushed.

 *   *remoteDir*

-    Type: string
-    Mandatory
+    type: string, mandatory

-    The remote directory on the device to which the files specified by <code>localFiles</code> should be pushed.
+    The remote directory on the device to which the files specified by <em>localFiles</em> should be pushed.

-    The destination filename for a local file is the basename of the local file joined to <code>remoteDir</code>.
+    The destination filename for a file is the basename of the local file joined to <em>remoteDir</em>.

 *   *chmod*

-    Type: string
-    Default: null
+    type: string, default: null

     The chmod string to apply to each file after it is pushed to the device, to set permissions for the file.
 This can be a symbolic string (e.g. 'a+x') or an octal one (e.g. '0777').

 *   *overwrite*

-    Type: boolean
-    Default: true
+    type: boolean, default: true

     If set to <code>true</code>, any existing file with a matching file name will be overwritten.
 If <code>false</code>, the action will fail if a file with the same path already exists on the device.

+### action: install

+*   *remoteFiles*

+    type: string | string[] | object, mandatory

+    Specifies the paths of wgt files on the device which should be installed.

+    See <em>push options &gt; localFiles</em> (above) for the acceptable values.

-### start
+### action: uninstall

 *   *stopOnFailure*

-    Type: boolean
+    type: boolean, default: false

+    If the application cannot be uninstalled and this option is set to <code>true</code>, grunt will exit with an error.
+If <code>false</code>, any subsequent tasks will still run even if this task failed.

+### action: start

+*   *stopOnFailure*

-    Default: false
+    type: boolean, default: false

     If the application cannot be started and this option is set to <code>true</code>, grunt will exit with an error.
 If <code>false</code>, any subsequent tasks will still run even if this task failed.

-### stop
+### action: stop

 *   *stopOnFailure*

-    Type: boolean
-    Default: false
+    type: boolean, default: false

     If the application cannot be stopped and this option is set to <code>true</code>, grunt will exit with an error.
 If <code>false</code>, any subsequent tasks will still run even if this task failed.

-### debug
+### action: debug

 *   *localPort*

-    Type: integer
-    Default: 8888
+    type: integer, default: 8888

     If an application is started in debug mode, this specifies the local port which should be connected to the remote debug port on the device.

 *   *browserCmd*

-    Type: string
-    Default: null
+    type: string, default: null

     Command to open a browser with the debug window for the application.
 If set, grunt-tizen will attempt to run the specified browser.

     The string should have a format like:

-        'giggle-crom %URL%'
+        'google-chrome %URL%'

     The '%URL%' part of this provides a placeholder for grunt-tizen to insert the debug URL for the application.

     At the moment, only Google Chrome is known to work as a debug client for Tizen apps.

 *   *stopOnFailure*

-    Type: boolean
-    Default: false
+    type: boolean, default: false

     If the application cannot be started and this option is set to <code>true</code>, grunt will exit with an error.
 If <code>false</code>, any subsequent tasks will still run even if this task failed.

     Note that if you are debugging and any step in the debug sequence fails (i.e. if a remote port cannot be established on the device, or the browserCmd is not set), grunt will exit anyway.
 This option only has an effect on the application start itself.

-### install

-*   *remoteFiles*

-    Type: string | string[] | object
-    Mandatory

-    Specifies the paths of wgt files on the device which should be installed.

-    See <em>push options &gt; localFiles</em> (above) for the acceptable values.

-### uninstall

-*   *stopOnFailure*

-    Type: boolean
-    Default: false

-    If the application cannot be uninstalled and this option is set to <code>true</code>, grunt will exit with an error.
-If <code>false</code>, any subsequent tasks will still run even if this task failed.

-### script
+### action: script

 By default, running this action invokes the specified remoteScript like this:

-    remoteScript &lt;app ID&gt; &lt;app URI&gt;
+    remoteScript <app URI> <app ID>

 where:

+*   <code>&lt;app ID&gt;</code> is the value of the <code>widget@id</code> attribute in <code>config.xml</code>.
-*   <code><app ID></code> is the value in the
+*   <code>&lt;app URI&gt;</code> is the value of the <code>widget.tizen:application@id</code> attribute in <code>config.xml</code>.

+Extra arguments can be passed to the script by setting the <em>args</em> option.

 Options:

 *   *remoteScript*

-    Type: string
-    Mandatory
+    type: string, mandatory

     Remote path on the device of the script to be executed.

 *   *args*

-    Type: string[]
-    Default: []
+    type: string[], default: []

     Extra arguments to pass to the script.